Start planning your trip

-Sensoji Temple is one of the most famous and most photographed temples in Japan, but have you heard of Asakusa Shrine?
+Sensoji Temple, the oldest temple in Tokyo, is one of the most famous temples in Japan, but have you heard of Asakusa Shrine?
 Read on to learn more about this equally important spot in downtown Asakusa!

-For those visiting or learning about Japan for the first time, the difference between a Shinto shrine and a Buddhist temple may not be entirely clear, so please take a look at Japanese Religion: What's The Difference Between Temples And Shrines? to learn more.
+For those visiting or learning about Japan for the first time, the difference between a Shinto shrine and a Buddhist temple may not be entirely clear, so please take a look at the following article to learn more.

-In order to better understand the difference between Asakusa Shrine and Sensoji Temple, you first need to know the history of Sensoji Temple.
-It was built in 628 AD, when a statue of Buddha was discovered in nearby Sumida river.
+In order to better understand the difference between Asakusa Shrine and Sensoji Temple, we first need to review the history of Sensoji Temple.
+It was built in 628 AD, when a statue of the Holy Kanzeon Bodhisattva was discovered in the nearby Sumida River.

-The statue was discovered by a pair of fisherman brothers, and it is this pair of brothers that are enshrined as gods at Asakusa Shrine.
+The statue was discovered by two fisherman brothers, and it is this pair of brothers that are enshrined as gods at Asakusa Shrine.
 The man who recognized the statue for what it was, Nakatomo Hajinoatai (an intellectual of his time), is also worshiped along with them there.

-In short, Asakusa Shrine is for the worship of these three gods.
+In short, Asakusa Shrine is dedicated to these three gods.
 For this reason, is it also known as the Sanja-sama (Shrine of the Three Gods), and the incredibly popular festival held there every May is called Sanja Matsuri.

 At the entrance sit a husband-wife pair of komainu, so it is also a good place to pray for good relationships between couples.